-All courses in the high school are given the weight of 1.0 except the following courses, which are given the weight of 1.10 in the calculation of the grade point average:
+Courses in the high school are given the weight of 1.0 except the following courses, which are given the weight of 1.10 or 1.2 in the calculation of the grade point average.
+All points are based on a 4.0 grade scale.